Coping with Chronic Illness

 At this point in my story, I was starting to feel less shame and more excitement about my topic.
 But the audience seemed irritated that I was talking about chronic illness with increasing optimism.
-A mean-looking man sitting across from me stood up and started putting on his coat, showing a clear intention to leave.
+A mean-looking man sitting across from me stood up and started putting on his coat, preparing to leave.
 The teacher told him to sit back down and listen.
-I said to him, "You can leave if you want.
+I said, "You can leave if you want.
 You have your freedom."
 He sat down.
 I guess if I wanted him to leave, he was going to stay.
 I continued: I once had a near-death experience, and I met the Light at the end of the tunnel.
-It took two years for me to integrate that experience, and it changed my life.
+It took years for me to integrate the experience, and it changed my life.
 I had to rewrite my whole map of reality to take into account the new information I gained.
 It changed my beliefs about life, death and spirituality.
 Best of all, I'm no longer afraid of death.
 It was one of the most beautiful experiences of my life.
-At this point, a rough-looking man sitting next to me interrupted.
-He'd had enough.
-He protested that I was using too big of words, which made me an intellectual snob.
+At this point, a burly man sitting next to me interrupted.
+He protested that I was using big words, which made me an intellectual snob.
 But I had just gotten to the good part, and I was determined to finish.
 I asked him to please be quiet or leave because I wasn't done yet.
-Frankly, I was a little surprised at my own assertiveness.
+Frankly, I was surprised at my own assertiveness.
 After all, these were tough-looking men!
 I continued: I'm not in a hurry to die.
 I love my family and friends, and I want to stay here as long as my soul requires it of me.
 I'm excited about life, and I want to achieve my life purpose to the best of my ability.
 When I meet the Light again, I will be happy to show it everything I learned.

-The Challenge of Chronic Illness
+The Challenges of Chronic Illness